01 of 04

 - Make sure the gasket is installed correctly and that it sits in the center of the tub overflow drain.

-- Inspect the edge of the overflow plate for nicks or corrosion that can allow water to seep in behind it.
+- Inspect the edge of the tub around the overflow plate for nicks or corrosion that can allow water to seep in behind it.

 - Check to make sure that the overflow plate is screwed tightly into place and that the notch in the plate is facing down.